-If you apply to join the plan, your savings pot will be automatically invested in the National Trust Default Fund, unless you make an investment choice on your application form or at any time once your plan has been set up.
+If you apply to join the plan, your savings pot will be automatically invested in the National Trust Default Fund.

 If you are auto-enrolled, you won't complete an application form, but you can make an investment choice at any time once your plan has been set up.